human2l/lms-new/README.md

 # LMS (Learning Management System)
+This is a Learning Management System built for: 1.
+Handling students' course & lessons selection.
+2. Handling tutors' manage their lessons.
+3. Helping Administrator to deal with personnel management (including students and tutors) and to manage all data of courses and lessons.

+Note:
-There used to be an old LMS System built with my teammates.
+* There used to be an old LMS System built with my teammates.
 Unfortunately, due to the dismiss of our team, we lost the code of the project.

-This is a current system I am working on.
+* This is a current system I am working on.
 Not for commercial purpose.
 Not for uni assignment.
-This system is built to demonstrate the techniques I've already learnt.
+* This system is built to demonstrate the techniques I've already learnt.
-As you can see from the project name, it is built for tutors and students to manage their educational resources.

-I built this system from scratch including setup all programming environment.
+* I built this system from scratch including setup all programming environment.
-The back end code used to be built with Hibernate.
+* The back end code used to be built with Hibernate.
 Now it has been refactored, and the old code has been moved to backup directory.
-After refactoring, the new lms system is built by Angular7, MySql and Spring Data Jpa with REST.
+* After refactoring, the new lms system is built by Angular7, MySql and Spring Data Jpa with REST.

-Note: For now I have not develop functions for Admin.
+* For now I have not develop functions for Admin.
 So all of the below features about admin does not work.
 I will update it in the future.

 ## ER Diagram